keyboardio/Kaleidoscope/docs/UPGRADING.md

 As a developer, one can continue using `millis()`, but migrating to `Kaleidoscope.millisAtCycleStart()` is recommended.
 The new method will return the same value for the duration of the main loop cycle, making time-based synchronization between plugins a lot easier.

 ## Breaking changes

+### Repository rearchitecture

+To improve build times and to better highlight Kaleidoscope's many plugins, plugins have been move into directories inside the Kaleidoscope directory.

+The "breaking change" part of this is that git checkouts of Kaleidoscope are no longer directly compatible with the Arduino IDE, since plugins aren't in a directory the IDE looks in.
+They are, of course, visible to tools using our commandline build infrastructure / Makefiles.

+When we build releases, those plugins are moved into directories inside the arduino platform packages for each architecture to make them visible to the Arduino IDE.

 ### Layer system switched to activation order